Adaptive generative moment matching networks for improved learning of dependence structures: Assessing AGMMN samples

-To take into account the parameter uncertainty introduced by the stochastic nature of the training procedure of the neural network's parameters, we repeat the training of AGMMNs and $\AGMMNfix$'s $B = 50$ times (for $\AGMMNfix$'s with $\nkrn\in\{6, 12, 24, 48\}$) for training data from a 100-dimensional Gumbel copula with pairwise Kendall's tau $\tau = 0.25$.
-For each model, we compute the pointwise median of the resulting $B$ validation loss trajectories and plot them in Figure~\ref{fig:justifyadaptive_boots}.
+To take into account the parameter uncertainty introduced by the stochastic nature of the training procedure of the neural network's parameters, we repeat the training of AGMMNs and $\AGMMN_{\nkrn}$s $N = 25$ times, compute the pointwise median of the resulting $N$ validation loss trajectories and plot them for all considered copulas; see Figures~\ref{fig:justifyadaptive_archimedean}, \ref{fig:justifyadaptive_elliptical} and \ref{fig:justifyadaptive_flexible}.
+All figures also include the validation loss trajectory of a single training of a GMMN for comparison.

-Clearly, our AGMMN achieves a better fit according to the validation loss, which is now better visible after accounting for the parameter uncertainty induced by the training procedure.
-Even the effect of the first update on the decrease of the validation loss is still prominent after taking medians over the $B$ validation loss trajectories.
-Also, the median trajectory plateaus near the average stopping point.
-Another interesting observation is that despite having different number of kernels $\nkrn$, the $\AGMMNfix$'s produce trajectories that are largely overlapping, that is on average it hardly makes any difference to vary $\nkrn$ unless the bandwidths are adaptively updated during training as we suggest.